ChrisWhealy/Cordova-Create/README.md

 Certain steps are deemed never to fail (such as writing to the console) and therefore always return zero.

-During a restart, any step that is recorded as having a non-zero return code will either be executed for the first time (if the return code is minus one), or repeated (if the return code is greater than zero).
+During a restart, any step that issues a non-zero return code will either be executed for the first time (if the return code is minus one), or repeated (if the return code is greater than zero).

 Certain steps *must* be repeated irrespective of whether they returned zero or not, such as the command to change into the Cordova project directory.